dailystory/docs/articles/changelog/2020/february.md

 * Refactor: clean up workflow
 * Refactor: bug in waittime key value
 * Refactor: scope popups to campaigns
+* Refactor: start work on skip/take for processing workflow
+* Bug: condition wasn't handled for yes/no
+* Refactor: return list instead of dictionary for workflow step lookup
+* Refactor: bug in how datetime was handled in sms replies view
+* Refactor: don't auto reply to sms if there is a rule
+* Refactor: missing condition for hastextmessagereply

 ## Feburary 6, 2020
 * Refactor: warm up segments and campaigns for contact detail